 How else can I protect my skin from the sun?

-In addition to sunscreen, you should wear a wide-brimmed hat, sunglasses and limit sun exposure between 10 am and 4 pm when the sun’s rays are the strongest.
+In addition to sunscreen, you should wear a wide-brimmed hat, and sunglasses and limit sun exposure between 10 am and 4 pm when the sun’s rays are the strongest.
 These, and other sun protection guidelines, should be followed year-round.